-Her writing has appeared in The Gazette, Le Devoir, Briarpatch, Upping the Anti, Shameless!, The Dominion, Canadian Dimension, 2bmag, Canadian Women’s Studies, and in several anthologies including Feminism for Real edited by Jessica Daniforth, and Border Imperialism edited by Harsha Walia.
+Her writing has appeared in The Gazette, Le Devoir, Briarpatch, Upping the Anti, Shameless!, The Dominion, Canadian Dimension, 2bmag, Canadian Women’s Studies Journal, and in several anthologies including Feminism for Real edited by Jessica Daniforth, and Border Imperialism edited by Harsha Walia.
 She is currently working on her first book, Policing Migrants, for Fernwood Publishing.
 In this book she addresses the historical and current realities of racial profiling, police and immigration enforcement brutality, and the systematic disenfranchisement of migrants of colour in Canada, with a lens to the often-ignored realities faced by racialized women (including trans women).

 Contact firstname.lastname@example.org to be in touch.